Moses209/Greenhouse_Plant_Growth/README.md

  - Which machine learning models offer the best generalization on unseen greenhouse conditions?

-  **Model Evaluation and Iteration Supervised Learning Tasks**
+  **Model Evaluation and Iteration Supervised Learning Tasks** **To create a model and use Average wet weight of vegetative growth as target**.

  - Train-test split
  - Create a model, train the model (fit) and Predict the result.